jlubi333/jpl-blog/_posts/2015-08-17-create-your-own-programming-language-part-2.md

 to worry about the fact that functions themselves don't have names.

-Let's say we want a function *f* that takes in two integers and returns two times the first integer plus the second integer In math, this may be written as:
+Let's say we want a function *f* that takes in two integers and returns two times the first integer plus the second integer.
+In math, this may be written as:

 \\[ f(x, y) = 2x + y \\]